nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Find people with names matching a particular keyword using the `find` command.

     1. Test case: `delete x`<br> (where x is less than or equal to the number of found persons)
        Expected: Contact x is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.